93codebinary/pipeline-fortress/SECURITY.md

 ## Supported Versions

-Security patches are provided for the latest released version of the pipeline.
+Security patches are provided for the latest released version of the pipeline
 | Version | Supported |
 |:--------|:----------|
 | Latest (master) | ✅ |